Aller au contenu

 FRENCH ABROAD AND TAXATION

-The French abroad are currently excluded from most tax deductions.
-From which all taxpayers residing in France benefit.
-The LREM deputy Anne Genetet proposes to make them benefit from it and to remove some compulsory levies.
+French nationals living abroad are currently excluded from most tax deductions.
+All taxpayers resident in France benefit from them.
+LREM MP Anne Genetet is proposing to extend these benefits to them, and to abolish certain compulsory deductions.

-A report submitted this Tuesday to Edouard Philippe proposes measures to improve the situation of French citizens abroad.
-Deploring the rules "either of great complexity or unsuitable, sometimes even unfair or inequitable.
+A report submitted to Édouard Philippe on Tuesday proposes measures to improve the situation of French nationals living abroad.
+The report deplores rules that are "either highly complex or inappropriate, and sometimes even unfair or inequitable".

-Prepared by the LREM deputy of the French abroad Anne Genetet.
-This report includes an important tax component.
-In particular, it suggests opening certain deductions for expenses and tax credits to "non-residents" living abroad, defending "greater tax justice".
+Prepared by LREM MP for the French abroad Anne Genetet.
+This report includes a major tax component.
+In particular, it suggests opening up certain expense deductions and tax credits to "non-residents" living abroad, defending "greater tax justice".

 Currently, these non-residents who pay taxes on their income received in France.
 Are excluded from most of the deductions available to taxpayers residing in France.